tenstorrent/tt-torch/docs/src/getting_started_docker.md

 # Getting Started with Docker
 This document walks you through how to set up TT-Torch using a Docker image.
 There are two other available options for getting started:
 * [Installing a Wheel](getting_started.md) - if you do not want to use Docker, and prefer to use a virtual environment by itself instead, use this method.
-* [Building from Source](getting_started_build_from_source.md) - if you plan to develop TT-Torch further, you must build from source, and should use this method.
+* [Building From Source](getting_started_build_from_source.md) - if you plan to develop TT-Torch further, you must build from source, and should use this method.

 ## Configuring Hardware
 Before setup can happen, you must configure your hardware.
 You can skip this section if you already completed the configuration steps.
 Otherwise, this section of the walkthrough shows you how to do a quick setup using TT-Installer.